ssilverman/QNEthernet/README.md

 ## Configuration macros

-There are several macros that can be used to configure the system:
+There are several macros that can be defined to configure the system:

 | Macro                                 | Description                                         | Link                                        |
 | ------------------------------------- | --------------------------------------------------- | ------------------------------------------- |